John Cooper Works: Cooper R50

 Despite its price tag of over €2000, this kit only offered a power increase of 11 bhp, a sportier exhaust note and a crisper throttle response.
 The main advantage was that these improvements, though fairly minor, could be made to the Cooper without jeopardizing the factory warranty.
-In 2004, JCW discontinued the Cooper kit and introduced a Sound Kit for the Cooper.
+In 2004, as the Cooper S was release, JCW discontinued the Cooper kit and introduced a Sound Kit for the Cooper.
 The Sound Kit consisted of a unique air intake system, cat-back exhaust and an ECU remap.

 Cooper S R52 and R53

 The first JCW Tuning Kit to be made available for the Cooper S was an upgrade for the Cooper S, producing a total of 200 bhp.
 Released in 2003, the kit consisted of the following components: